browserify/browserify/readme.markdown

 `opts.fullPaths` disables converting module ids into numerical indexes.
 This is useful for preserving the original paths that a bundle was generated with.

-`opts.builtins` sets the list of builtins to use, which by default is set in `lib/builtins.js` in this distribution.
+`opts.builtins` sets the list of built-ins to use, which by default is set in `lib/builtins.js` in this distribution.

 `opts.bundleExternal` boolean option to set if external modules should be